• Skip to primary navigation

 Valentina K. Wein

-*Please note that 2 hours of the prep time is inactive.
-And juicing the passion fruit is not included, which would take about 10 additional minutes.
+*Please note that 2 hours of the prep time is refrigeration time.

 Print